-Sommerda (Forced labor camp);
+Sommerda (Concentration camp);

-|Brief Narrative||Supervisor's armband issued to 24 year old Charlotte (Sari) Ickovics in 1944-1945 when she was an inmate of the Sommerda forced labor camp in Germany.
+Aufsicht [Supervisor] armband issued to 24 year old Charlotte (Sari) Ickovics in 1944-1945 when she was an inmate of Sommerda slave labor camp in Germany.
 She worked in a munitions factory that assembled bullet casings.
 In 1944, she and her eight siblings were separated from their parents in the ghetto in Berehove, Czechoslovakia (Ukraine) and deported to Auschwitz-Birkenau death camp.
 Sari and her sister, Irene, were sent to Gelsenkirchen concentration camp and, when the Allies neared the area, transported to Sommerda.
 She and Irene were liberated during a death march when their SS guards fled.
 Five of her eight siblings survived; her parents, a brother, two sisters and their children, did not.

 Also in Charlotte Neufeld collection